 Comments: SSNCT is a great option for smaller schools, from open-admission urban charter schools to rural schools that might not have the resources and student base as some of the larger schools.
+With the addition of the private school division, small privates can also get a chance to compete with others from around the country.
 You can listen to some previous matches to get an idea of the level of competition here.

-Field Size: 12 (although maximum is as many states that register)
+Field Size: 23 in 2019 (although maximum is as many states that register)

-Questions: Written by HSAPQ at a very high level comparable to a normal-difficulty college tournament.
-Distribution is here.
+Questions: Written by IQBT at a very high level comparable to a normal-difficulty college tournament.
+Distribution is outlined here.

 How to Qualify: Since this is an All-Star tournament, all states are eligible to send a team.
 Pennsylvania’s team last year was selected by tryouts and looking at individual statistics from tournaments.
 If you are interested in competing against the best high school players of each state on very challenging questions, this is your tournament.
-The 2015-2016 PA NASAT teams can be seen here.
+The 2020 PA NASAT tryout criteria can be seen here.

 Previous Results: See here.